yl-ang-hub/project-gamemonger/README.md

 Gamemonger is a demo of a MERN stack game storefront.
 It pulls in game data from [RawG](https://rawg.io/), and allow users to register and login in order to leave reviews or to purchase games.

 > Disclaimer: This project is for demostration purposes only.
-The Stripe protocol used in this project is a sandbox and will not actually work as an actual storefront.
+The Stripe protocol used in this project is a sandbox and will not actually work as an real storefront.

 # Enviroment Variables